SitecorePowerShell/Book/working_with_sitecore_items.md

 ## Getting items by Path with Sitecore query

-It's not always the most efficient to operate on items by traversing the tree using `Get-ChildItem`.
-This is especially true if you need to work on large trees but need to select only a few items of e.g. a specific template.
+It's not always most efficient to operate on items by traversing the tree using `Get-ChildItem`.
+This is especially true if you need to work on large trees but need to select only a few items (e.g. a specific template).
 For this we’ve introduced support for the Sitecore query within our provider.

 **Example:** The following retrieves all items beneath the path */sitecore/content/* with the template of *Sample Item*.